whizzml/examples/automl/readme.md

   `Association Discovery`, `PCA`, `Topic Model`
 -  [`unsupervised-generation`](./unsupervised-generation): Using the
-  unsupervised models created previously for scoring the datasets and **generating, automatically, new features** for train and test datasets
+  unsupervised models created previously for scoring the datasets and **generating, automatically, new features** for train, validation and test datasets
 -  [`feature-selection`](./feature-selection) Reducing, automatically,
   the number of fields of the datasets using the [`recursive-feature-elimination`](../recursive-feature-elimination) algorithm.
--  [`auto-model`](./auto-model) Using OptiML to find the best models and using the top 5 models to create a `Fusion` model to predict all the test dataset instances
+-  [`auto-model`](./auto-model) Using OptiML to find the best models and using the top 5 models to create a `Fusion` model to predict all the test dataset instances.
+If a validation dataset is given, this script will return an evaluation of the final model too.

 ## Scripts